herrickfung/4m_data_code/README.md

 This project examines the similarities and differences between five different stimulus manipulations across two experiments on accuracy and confidence.

-These results is published in XXX (URL).
+These results are published in XXX (URL).

 ---